kaicrabb/GetStartedWithGitHub/README.md

 ### 10. Set Up SSH Keys in Linux

-  -Check out this website from Eloe, which shows how to set up your keys so that you can push from the terminal.<br>
+  Check out this website from Eloe, which shows how to set up your keys so that you can push from the terminal.<br>
   Website: https://neloe.github.io/course-info/operating-systems/github-ssh.html

 ---

 ### 9. Cloning a Repo from Terminal.
-  -I'll show you an example of how to clone this repo from the terminal (will have to have SSH keys to perform this step)
+  I'll show you an example of how to clone this repo from the terminal (will have to have SSH keys to perform this step)

 ---

 ### 10. Making Changes in Terminal
-  -Once you've finished making the changes you want to make, git makes it very easy to push these changes up.
+  Once you've finished making the changes you want to make, git makes it very easy to push these changes up.

   ```bash
     git add [filename]